mjordan/bagit_indexer/README.md

 # BagIt Indexer

-A simple tool for extracting data from Bags for indexing in Solr, ElasticSearch, etc.
+A simple tool for extracting data from Bags for indexing in Solr, Elasticsearch, etc.

 ## System requirements and installation